githublennard/api-interactive-brokers/README.md

 * operaciones.txt: File that has Status/Result about each Market Order that was execute.
 * descargas.txt: File that has a list all the Financial Instruments to be download in order to get MarketPrices.

-**To run the code without use IDE go to: "/filesApiPython/IBJts/source/pythonclient" and execute:**
+**To run the code (Linux environment) without use IDE go to: "/filesApiPython/IBJts/source/pythonclient" and execute:**
 * Execute: "setup.py sdist" on bash.
 * After the executions, will be available execute all python files from command line.